Read the One King's Impact Fund Guidance Document

 Yes, it is possible to submit a proposal that includes all five Impact Priorities.
 However, a proposal must make clear how impact will be delivered in each thematic area and make clear this is achievable and rank the Priorities.

-Co-production means getting partner and stakeholders involved at the application stage, before developing the project, to co-design the project with the needs of the core beneficiaries at the heart of the work.
-This allows for all partners and stakeholders (who may not necessarily be project partners) to participate in the delivery of the impact, ensuring best practice and likelihood of sustainability beyond the project’s funded lifetime.
+Co-production means getting partners and stakeholders involved at the application stage, before developing the project, to co-design the project with the needs of the core beneficiaries at the heart of the work.
+This allows for all partners and stakeholders (who may not necessarily be project partners) to participate in the delivery of the impact, ensuring best practice and likelihood of sustainability beyond the project’s funded lifetime. .

 See also the ‘risk and equitable practice’ section of these FAQ’s.